craigdunbar/JS_100_LS/JS_101/lesson_6/twenty_one.md

 Initialize deck
 Deal cards to the player and the dealer
-Player turn: hot or stay
+Player turn: hit or stay
   - repeat until bust or stay
 If player bust, dealer wins.
 Dealer turn: hit or stay